Savuti Campsite: Best Camping and Self-Drive Safari Guide

 Experience of a Lifetime at Savuti in Summer (Rainy Season)

-The rainy season, in Botswana’s summer, isn’t the best time to visit Savuti Camp – purely on the basis that the wildlife sightings aren’t nearly as exciting as in winter.
+The rainy season, in Botswana’s summer, isn’t the best time to visit Savuti Camp – purely because the wildlife sightings aren’t nearly as exciting as in winter.
 The road conditions can also tend to be pretty wet and boggy.

-But, you are likely to have the camp almost to yourself and the tracks around Savuti Camp will be void of other game drivers.
+But, you will likely have the camp almost to yourself, and the tracks around Savuti Camp will be void of other game drivers.
 You’ll also have the chance to see summer migratory birds, such as the Southern Carmine bee-eater.

 And boy, did that little bird come through with an extraordinary show for us … but more on that in a moment.